 Wyoming State Capitol Restoration

-CSHQA is working on this project as the Historic Preservation and Restoration Architects in conjunction with HDR, Inc. out of Denver, CO who is the Architect of Record.
+CSHQA worked on this project as the Historic Preservation Architect in conjunction with HDR, Inc. out of Denver, CO who is the Architect of Record.